Industrial airflow verification

 • Make-up air and building pressure balance (infiltration/comfort)

-• Audit-ready documentation formats for internal EHS programs
+• Organized documentation formats for internal maintenance and EHS records

 Common triggers: audit preparation, odour complaints, “doors won’t close”, or expansion without rebalancing airflow.